Pull the Pin: Critical response

 Pull the Pin received generally mixed to negative reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 46, based on 12 reviews.
-Contrasting with the negative reviews however, NME – who have been critical of the band's past albums – contributor Paul McNamee praised the album, stating it lives up as a successor album to Language.
+Contrasting with the negative reviews however, NME – who had been critical of the band's previous albums – contributor Paul McNamee praised the album, stating it lives up as a successor album to Language.
 Sex.
 Violence.
-Other? and summarised it as "an unapologetic rock’n’roll record by a band who are hard to like but impossible to ignore."
+Other? and summarised it as "an unapologetic rock'n'roll record by a band who are hard to like but impossible to ignore."

-In the negative, Sonja D'Cruze from the BBC summarised the album as having "no real depth, imagination or anything to connect with."
-Dorian Lynskey of The Guardian criticised the album, saying "the only things worse than Kelly Jones's aggrieved bellow and flatpack songwriting are his lyrics" and compared them to someone "performing brain surgery in boxing gloves: the patient always dies."
-Pitchfork contributor Ian Cohen also criticised Jones' lyrical content and said the rock genre of the album was different by having "no sex, no spark."
+In the negative, Sonja D'Cruze from the BBC summarised the album as having "no real depth, imagination or anything to connect with".
+Dorian Lynskey of The Guardian criticised the album, saying "the only things worse than Kelly Jones's aggrieved bellow and flatpack songwriting are his lyrics" and compared them to someone "performing brain surgery in boxing gloves: the patient always dies".
+Pitchfork contributor Ian Cohen also criticised Jones' lyrical content and said the rock genre of the album was different by having "no sex, no spark".
 Cpt H.M.
-'Howling Mad' Murdock from Drowned in Sound was negative toward Jones' vocals by calling them "least-sincere" and compared them to "as if a diseased cat’s being garrotted in his throat."
-He summarised the album as: "... absolutely without spark and wholly forgettable."
+'Howling Mad' Murdock from Drowned in Sound was negative toward Jones' vocals by calling them "least-sincere" and compared them to "as if a diseased cat’s being garrotted in his throat".
+He summarised the album as "absolutely without spark and wholly forgettable".